Course Catalog

 5 units

 Examines how women's bodily experiences (e.g., sexual objectification, violence, menarche, sexual health) are uniquely tied to their subordinate status and impacts their psychological well-being.
-Theories of gender inequality will address how social control directed at women's bodies through power relations imbedded in societal institutions contributes to women's marginalized status.
-Prerequisite(s): courses 3 or 100.
+Theories of gender inequality will address how social control directed at women's bodies through power relations embedded in societal institutions contributes to women's marginalized status.
+Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements; and PSYC 100, or SOCY 103B, or FMST 100.
+Enrollment restricted to junior and senior psychology, sociology, feminist studies, and community studies majors.
 Enrollment limited to 60.

 PSYC 140Q